keithasaurus/koda-validate/docs/how_to/results.rst

     :noindex:

 In Koda Validate, :class:`Validator`\s express validation success or failure by returning a :data:`ValidationResult`.
-To be more specific it requires on generic parameter: the valid data type.
+To be more specific it requires one generic parameter: the valid data type.
 Likewise, :class:`Validator<koda_validate.Validator>`\s take the same generic parameter for the same purpose.
 So, a ``Validator[int]`` will always return a ``ValidationResult[int]``: